signalfx/signalfx-agent/docs/agent-install-standalone-windows.md

 1. Remove collector services such as `collectd`

-2. Remove third-party instrumentation and agent software

-> Don't use automatic instrumentation or instrumentation agents from
-> other vendors when you're using SignalFx instrumentation.
-The results
-> are unpredictable, and your instrumentation might break and your
-> application might crash.

-3. To get the latest Windows standalone installation package, navigate to [Smart Agent releases](https://github.com/signalfx/signalfx-agent/releases) and download the following file:
+2. To get the latest Windows standalone installation package, navigate to [Smart Agent releases](https://github.com/signalfx/signalfx-agent/releases) and download the following file: